Pritul-Raut/LLM-based-Automation-Agent/README.md

 # Project  - LLM-based Automation Agent

-## Background

-You have joined the operations team at **DataWorks Solutions**, a company that processes large volumes of log files, reports, and code artifacts to generate actionable insights for internal stakeholders.
-In order to improve operational efficiency and consistency, the company has mandated that routine tasks be automated and integrated into their Continuous Integration (CI) pipeline.

-Due to the unpredictable nature of incoming data (from logs, ticket systems, source code, surveys, etc.) the team has decided to use a Large Language Model (LLM) as an intermediate transformer.
-In this role, the LLM will perform small, reasonably deterministic tasks.

-Your assignment is to build an automation agent that accepts plain‑English tasks, carries out the required (multi‑step) process leveraging an LLM where required.
-The finished processing artifacts must be exactly verifiable against pre‑computed expected results.

 ## Create an API

 Write an application that exposes an API with the following endpoints: